-Expanded story discussed and mentioned in: “Striking Eight Bells: A Vietnam Memoir.”
+Expanded story from “Striking Eight Bells: A Vietnam Memoir.”

 Many Americans probably believed that by 1972, the war in Vietnam was essentially winding down.
 However, for the U.S. Navy in Vietnam, 1972 would prove to be a busy year of conducting numerous and dangerous combat operations.
 Another example of events that year happened in mid-July 1972, to USS Warrington (DD 843) a Gearing class destroyer while assigned to Operation “Linebacker.”

-On July16, she relieved Hamner (DD 718) of “Linebacker” duty and began her primary mission; the destruction of North Vietnamese small craft and observation of communist Chinese merchant shipping.
-The following morning, while operating in company with USS Hull (DD 945) and USS Robinson (DDG 12), Warrington came under the rapid and heavy fire from enemy shore batteries; but she took prompt evasive action and avoided damage.
+On July 16, she relieved Hamner (DD 718) of “Linebacker” duty and began her primary mission; the destruction of North Vietnamese small craft and observation of communist Chinese merchant shipping.
+The following morning, while operating in company with USS Hull (DD 945) and USS Robison (DDG 12), Warrington came under the rapid and heavy fire from enemy shore batteries; but she took prompt evasive action and avoided damage.

 Later that same afternoon at 1316, off the coast of North Vietnam, near Dong Hoi, the ship was rocked by two underwater explosions close aboard on her port side.
-It turned out that the ship had disregarded warning messages and entered a known area where U.S. aircraft jettisoned bombs and mines, so the mines the ship had stuck were ours.
+There are accounts that the ship did not receive any messages warning about laid mines in the area.
+None-the-less the ship entered an area where U.S. aircraft jettisoned bombs and mines, so the mines the ship had stuck were ours.
+It also could have been the case that some bombs and mines were not dropped where they should have been, and Warrington simply stumbled onto mislaid mines.
 She had suffered serious damage in her after fire room, engine room, and in the main engine room or main control.
 Warrington’s crew had been able to control the damage and flooding from the mine explosions, which enabled the ship to retire from the area under her own power.

 Hull came alongside Warrington to transfer repair personnel, pumps, and shoring equipment to Warrington to address continuing flooding.
 Before returning to station, Hull also transferred boiler feedwater to help the ship to maintain boiler operation.
 Later, the damage forced her to shut down her propulsion plant and ask USS Robison for a tow.